kudobuilder/kuttl.dev/content/docs/getting-started.md

 * Create the resources defined in `tests/e2e/example-test/00-install.yaml`.
 * Wait for the state defined in `tests/e2e/example-test/00-assert.yaml` to be reached.
 * Collect the kind cluster's logs.
-* Tear down the kind cluster (or you can run `kubectl kudo test` with `--skip-cluster-delete` to keep the cluster around after the tests run).
+* Tear down the kind cluster (or you can run `kubectl kuttl test` with `--skip-cluster-delete` to keep the cluster around after the tests run).

 ### Write a Second Test Step